i-shubham-jha/image-job-processor/docs/README.md

 If you followed the MongoDB Docker setup above then use `export MONGODB_URI="mongodb://localhost:27017"              `

 ### Building the binary
-Run `go build ./cmd/retail_pulse/main.go` to build the binary, optionally specifying the generated binary's name using the `-o` flag like `go build -o retail_pulse ./cmd/retail_pulse/main.go`
+Run `go build ./cmd/image-job-processor/main.go` to build the binary, optionally specifying the generated binary's name using the `-o` flag like `go build -o image-job-processor ./cmd/image-job-processor/main.go`

 The binary will be generated in the current directory.

-Run the binary using `./main` or `./retail_pulse` if you used a custom name while building.
+Run the binary using `./main` or `./image-job-processor` if you used a custom name while building.

 ### Running without building

-If you want to compile the file, run it and then remove the binary after the program ends using a single command then use `go run ./cmd/retail_pulse/main.go`
+If you want to compile the file, run it and then remove the binary after the program ends using a single command then use `go run ./cmd/image-job-processor/main.go`